fenixn0909/Solar2D_shaders/README.md

-# Solar2D_shaders
+# Solar2D_ShaderBank

-Collection of shaders ready for Solar2D
+Shader viewer + Collections of Solar2D-ready shaders

-You might want to check the license of thier original creators if you wanted to use them in your published projects. the information included in each lua file.
+You might want to check the license of thier original creators if you gonna to use them in your projects. the information included in each shader.lua file.